Is THCA Legal?

 • Psychoactivity: Unlike THC, THCA does not cause a high.

-• Medical Benefits: Preliminary research suggests THCA has anti-inflammatory, neuroprotective, and anti-emetic properties.
+• Medical Benefits: Preliminary research suggests THCA has anti-inflammatory, neuroprotective, and antiemetic properties.

 Legal Status of THCA